pieterclaerhout/go-james/README.md

 ## Initializing an existing project

+When you already have an existing folder structure, you can run the `init` command to add the missing pieces.

 ```
 go-james init
 ```

+This command is supposed to run from the project's directory and doesn't take any arguments.

 ## Building a project

-From within the project root, run:
+From within the project root, run the `build` command to build the executable:

 ```
 go-james build [-v] [--output=<path>] [--goos=<os>] [--goarch=<arch>]